hurtstotouchfire/ssh_c2c/README.md

 Convert an ssh command to an ssh config entry.

 ## Architecture overview
-Out of the gate, I'm hoping this will be some plain Ruby classes, tested with a data-driven testing approach, which just take a string input (the ssh command) and produce string output (the ssh config entry).
+Out of the gate, I'm hoping this will be some plain classes, tested with a data-driven testing approach, which just take a string input (the ssh command) and produce string output (the ssh config entry).
 On top of that, I'd like to have a one page jekyll site that exposes this functionality in a web app.
 In the long term, I'd like to extract the classes into a CL executable gem.

 ### Web App
 Hoping to use a terminal emulator theme.
-Sticking with vanilla jekyll, I would need a page reload to get the response, but it definitely seems preferable to have an endpoint I could hit with ajax.
+I would need a page reload to get the response, but it definitely seems preferable to have an endpoint I could hit with ajax.
 I think that probably means Heroku.
+Alternatively, I could implement all of the logic in JavaScript classes and do everything client side.
+That probably makes the most sense, but I hate testing JS so that needs some research.

 ### Testing
 I don't think CI is a priority out of the gate, but I would like to make the